OCC will be closed on Monday, January 20th to Honor Martin Luther King Jr. Day

 For multiple degrees, a minimum of twenty of the academic credits for any associate’s degree and ten academic credits for any certificate must be credits which have not been applied to a previously or concurrently awarded degree.
 If you are interested in pursuing more than one degree you should meet with your advisor.

 Minors are specialized areas of study consisting of twelve credits of approved coursework.
 If you have interest in one of these areas, consult your advisor on how to set up your class schedule to complete the required coursework.
 Minors in any of these areas are not open to students who are majoring in that same area.
-When you are ready to apply for graduation you should identify your minor on the application form or contact Graduation Central via phone or mail if applying on the web.
+Please fill out our online form.

-After meeting with your advisor, you should submit an application for graduation to Student Central.
-Another option is to meet with your advisor and then visit WebAccess.
+After meeting with your advisor, you should submit an application for graduation through WebAdvisor.
 You will choose the application for graduation link found under the academic planning category.
 Please note that you only need to apply once.
-If you have applied on the web, you do not need to submit a form and vice versa.

 To order a replacement diploma, fill out the Diploma Replacement Form and return it to Student Central.
 Payment in the form of check or money order must accompany the form in order for a diploma to be ordered.